 As mentioned before, the workflow was good with either device; once I had wrapped my head around the design.
 Honestly, it’s not much more work than an electrical espresso machine or using a Moka pot.

-Both versions of the Flair have their own pros and cons when it comes to the workflow.
-The preheating is different from each other, but I can’t say that one is better or worse.
-It’s true, you have to be more thorough with the Pro brew-head, but since it has the silicone cap, it’s rather easy.
+Both versions of the Flair have pros and cons regarding the workflow.
+The preheating is different, but I can’t say that one is better or worse.
+You have to be more thorough with the Pro brew-head, but since it has the silicone cap, it’s relatively easy.

 Cleaning and knocking out the puck is simple with both devices, provided you make sure to squeeze out all liquid.
 After you have pulled your shot, just put in another cup, and press the lever again.
 That will leave you with a dry puck and a basket that is easy to clean.

-I did have a few instances where the dispersion screen on the Signature-version was kind of stuck, and I had to use the side of a fork to help lift it out.
-The dispersion screen, which is lined by a rubber gasket, is probably, the single part I dislike the most about the Flair Signature.
+I did have a few instances where the dispersion screen on the Signature version was kind of stuck, and I had to use the side of a fork to help lift it out.
+The dispersion screen, lined by a rubber gasket, is probably, the single part I dislike the most about the Flair Signature.

 Which one should you get?